jinghaoyong/jinghaoyong/README.md

 ## About Me

 I'm a passionate frontend developer dedicated to crafting high-performance, scalable web applications.
 With a keen interest in frontend development, I leverage cutting-edge technologies to deliver exceptional digital experiences.
-My toolkit includes Angular, React, React Native, JavaScript and TypeScript, which I use to build sophisticated and responsive applications that stand out in today’s fast-paced digital landscape.
-I think it was cool. 😎
+My toolkit includes Angular, React, React Native, JavaScript and TypeScript, which I use to build sophisticated and responsive applications that stand out in today’s fast-paced digital landscape.😎
 - **JavaScript**
 - **TypeScript**
 - **Angular**